htcondor/htcondor/docs/automated-workflows/dagman-resubmit-failed.rst

 Resubmitting a Failed DAG
 =========================

-DAGMan has two ways of restarting a DAG that has failed, Rescue and Recovery.
+DAGMan has two ways of restarting a failed DAG: Rescue and Recovery.
-Rescue mode is most comman for resubmitting a DAG manually while recovery mode is most likely to occur automatically if a crash or something occurs.
+Rescue mode is most common for resubmitting a DAG manually while recovery mode is most likely to occur automatically if a crash or something occurs.

 If a DAG has left the queue and the ``.dagman.out`` file doesn't end